I hope these articles will help you through difficult times:

 The loss of the physical presence of a loved one is such a painful experience, but you need to be brave for the other parent, or your brothers and sisters, be strong and support them.

 Allow yourself to grieve, but you can do it.
 Cope for the sake of your beloved parents.
 Remember they lost their parents too, and were able to move on.
 Caring for others helps you to bypass your own worries too.

 Get support for yourself too.
 People don’t know how you feel unless you tell them.
-Many people might not even realise you’ve suffered the loss of a parent.
+Many people might not even realize you’ve suffered the loss of a parent.
 Choose one or two close friends to confide in.
 You need a shoulder to cry on during the difficult times.

 But try to be cheerful and positive as much as you can.
 This gives friends and family more reason to enjoy your company.
-If you can’t do this, then consider getting professional help from your doctor or counsellor of join a grief support group.
+If you can’t do this, then consider getting professional help from your doctor or counselor of join a grief support group.

 The long-term changes we experience when losing a parent